-Now the Soviets themselves may in a limited way be coming to understand the importance of freedom.
-We hear much from Moscow about a new policy of reform and openness.
+Now the Soviets themselves may at last be coming to understand the importance of freedom.
+We hear much from Moscow about a new policy of openness and reform -- to use the Russian term, "glasnost."
 Some political prisoners have been released.
-Certain foreign news broadcasts are no longer being jammed.
-Some economic enterprises have been permitted to operate with greater freedom from state control.
+B.B.C. broadcasts are no longer jammed.
+Certain small enterprises have been permitted to operated with greater freedom from state control.

 Are these the beginnings of profound changes in the Soviet state?
-Or are they token gestures, intended to raise false hopes in the West and to strengthen the Soviet system without changing it?
-We welcome change and openness.
-For we believe freedom and security go together -- that the advance of human liberty can only strengthen the cause of world peace.
-There is one sign the Soviets can make that would be unmistakable, that would advance dramatically the cause of freedom and peace.
+Or are they token gestures, intended only to raise false hopes in the West?
+It is impossible to tell.

+But there is one sign the Soviets can make that would be unmistakable.

-General Secretary Gorbachev, if you seek peace -- if you seek prosperity for the Soviet Union and Eastern Europe -- if you seek liberalization: Come here, to this gate.
+General Secretary Gorbachev, if you seek peace, come to Berlin.
+If you seek prosperity for the Soviet Union and Eastern Europe, come to Berlin.
+If you seek liberalization -- if you seek "glasnost" -- come to Berlin.

+Come here, to this gate.